Knowing how to make a few sauces by heart is a skill we all can use.

 SALSA: There are a zillion salsa recipes out there; find one you love and make it yours.
 Sometimes I just make a pico de gallo with chopped tomatoes, jalapeno, onions, and cilantro.
 Sometimes I roast tomatoes and puree them with chilis; often I make fruit and jalapeno salsas.
 They are all good, and all super versatile.

 TAHINI: Most people know this healthy and delicious sauce for its role in hummus, but it can be put to use in a multitude of other ways.
 And it is very easy to make at home.
 Once you have made it, you can use it in salad dressings, drizzled over vegetables and grains, on top of chickpeas, to dunk vegetables in, on noodles ... as well as sweet applications, like in smoothies or stirred into brownies before baking, or on top of ice cream.

 SECRET SAUCE: One time during the honey-mustard dressing era, I didn't have honey and used orange marmalade instead.
-Maybe this is a thing, I do not know, but I have been using it ever since.
+Maybe this is a thing, I do not know, but I have been using it ever since – usually around equal parts marmalade and mustard, that's it.
 Sweet, chewy, and spicy – it's so good.
 It's probably more of a condiment than a sauce, per se, but use it as a base for dressings, on grilled vegetables and in sandwiches, and I can think of a lot of other places where it would be happy as well.